contentstack/cli/packages/contentstack-bulk-publish/README.md

     <value>] [-c <value>] [-y] [--locales <value>] [--branch <value>] [--delivery-token <value>] [--source-env <value>]

 FLAGS
-  -B, --branch=<value>           [default: main] The name of the branch where you want to perform the bulk publish
-                                 operation.
-If you don’t mention the branch name, then by default the assets from the main branch will be published.
   -a, --alias=<value>            Alias (name) for the management token.
 You must use either the --alias flag or the
                                  --stack-api-key flag.
   -c, --config=<value>           (optional) The path of the optional configuration JSON file containing all the options